 This game was written for the February, 2011 Ronnies project.
-This is the revised alpha draft composed after placing as a "Runner Up" and receiving extensive feedback from Ron Edwards and an extremely useful conversation with Paul Czege.
-The challenge of the Ronnies is to design an RPG in a 24 hour period inspired by two of four words provided.
+The challenge is to design an RPG inspired by two of four words provided.
 The words chosen for this game are Murder and Whisper.
 The game attempts to incorporate those words by focusing on a character who has committed a desperate murder and is followed by the ghost of his victim who constantly whispers in his ear.
 The game requires a minimum of three people and is probably best played with four, five or six people.
 The group will also need pencils, paper and a bunch of six-sided dice.
 Index cards may also be useful.